open-mmlab/mmengine/docs/en/common_usage/speed_up_training.md

 - NpuFusedRMSpropTF
 - NpuFusedSGD

-The usage method is the same as the native optimizer, please refer to [use of optimizers](../tutorials/optim_wrapper.md#configure-the-optimwapper-in-runner)
+The usage is the same as native optimizers, and you can refer to [Using Optimizers](../tutorials/optim_wrapper.md#configure-the-optimwapper-in-runner) for more information.